Contact us first

 Taking care of your health

-As part of our commitment to supporting our customers at this extraordinary time, we’ve extended access to MyCoach for NAB customers until 30 June 2021.
+As part of our commitment to supporting our customers we’ve extended access to TELUS Health for NAB customers.
 This will provide customers with access to confidential coaching and support for all aspects of life – physical, mental, social, professional and financial.
-Please call 1300 574 759 to make an appointment with a Benestar Clinician.
+Please call 1300 574 759 to make an appointment with a TELUS Health Clinician.

 Beyond Blue, opens in new window is a not-for-profit charity organisation that provides information and support to help everyone in Australia achieve their best possible mental health.